-SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine turns over but fails to start or starts with difficulty.
-1. No fuel to the engine Check the tank level.
-Check for possible clogging of fuel line, item 4.
-2. Flooded engine Remove wet spark plug, turn ignition to OFF and crank engine several times.
+SYMPTOMS POSSIBLE CAUSES WHAT TO DO Engine turns over but fails to start Ignition switch, emergency cut-out switch or tether switch is in the off position Place all switches in the "run" or "on" position.
+Mixture not rich enough to start cold engine Check fuel tank level and check starting procedure, particularly use of the primer.
+3. Flooded engine.
+(Spark plug wet when removed) Do not over prime.
+Remove wet spark plug, turn ignition to OFF and crank engine several times.
 Install clean dry spark plug.
 Start engine following usual starting procedure.
 If engine continues to flood, see your authorized dealer.
-3. Spark plug/ignition Check that emergency cut-out switch is at the upper position (ON) and the tether cut-out switch cap is snapped over the receptacle.
+No fuel to the engine.
+(Spark plug dry when removed) Check fuel tank level; turn fuel on if applicable; check fuel filter; replace if clogged; check condition of fuel and impulse lines and their connections.
+A failure of the fuel pump or carburetor has occured.
+Contact your authorized dealer.
+5. Spark plug/ignition (no spark) Check that emergency cut-out switch is at the upper position (ON) and the tether cut-out switch cap is snapped over the receptacle.
 Check for fouled or defective spark plug.
 Disconnect spark plug wire, unscrew plug and remove from cylinder head.
 Reconnect wire and ground exposed plug on engine cowl, being careful to hold away from spark plug hole.
 Follow engine starting procedure and check for spark.
-If no sparks appear, replace spark plug.
+If no spark appears, replace spark plug.
 If trouble persists, contact your authorized dealer.
-Clogged fuel line (water or dirt) Change fuel filter if necessary.
-Check condition and connections of fuel lines.
-Check the cleanliness of fuel tank.
-5. Carburetor Contact your authorized dealer for repair.
-6. Too much oil in fuel Oil Injection Pump system: See an authorized dealer for pump adjustment.
-Gas and Oil mixed in tank: Drain the fuel tank and refill with the correct gas/oil mixture.
-7. Engine timing Engine timing may be incorrect or out of adjustment.
-Contact your authorized dealer.